 Next Step Leads & Coordinates

-Sometimes an adventure begins with an unexpected opportunity; when new doors open, Next Step is happy to step into a leadership role, do some problem solving, organizing, bringing a fresh look to your work.
+Sometimes an adventure begins with a big change that provides an unexpected opportunity.
+That’s a good time to iinvite Next Step to join you.
+We can help you find a different perspective, step into a leadership role, do some problem solving, organizing, and bringing a fresh look to your work.

 The work has often grown from other, more specialized projects.